yaobinwen/robin_on_rails/linux/desktop/README.md

 [`gsettings`](https://wiki.gnome.org/HowDoI/GSettings) is the tool to configure application settings on GNOME. `GSettings` can be seen as a database so it has the concept of `schemas`, `keys` and `values`.

+The settings don't seem to have good documentation.
+The best I can find is the [actual schema definitions (which have the summary for each entry)](https://github.com/GNOME/gsettings-desktop-schemas/tree/gnome-3-28/schemas).
+Note this link is **NOT** the `master` branch.

 Here is basic information about [`gconf`](https://en.wikipedia.org/wiki/GConf):

 > GConf was a system used by the GNOME desktop environment for storing configuration settings for the desktop and applications.
 It is similar to the Windows Registry.